|Nutrition Facts (per serving)|

 For the Gluten-Free Green Bean Filling

-24 ounces fresh or frozen cut green beans, or French-cut, about 6 cups
+20 to 24 ounces fresh, frozen, or canned cut green beans, about 6 cups

 1/2 cup milk, or cream